25 Best Ethical & Sustainable Clothing Brands In 2021

 8. Selkie Patterns

 Selkie Patterns is one of my favourites.
-They produce unique patterns for tops and dresses that are easy to make at home (for every body shape) and create their own eco-friendly material, inspired by their iconic home city, London.
-I’m loving their new Lin jumpsuit pattern that works with shorts or longer trousers.
+This ethical and sustainable brand produces unique patterns for tops and dresses that are easy to make at home (for every body shape).

 9. Charl Knitwear